 Many epidemiologic studies have documented COVID-19 transmission during the incubation period.
 This time is called the “pre-symptomatic” incubation period.
 Studies have shown large quantities of viral RNA and viable viruses from asymptomatic and pre-symptomatic persons.

-Viral RNA shedding and transmission of COVID-19 is yet unclear.
-Even the comparison between transmission due to asymptomatic or pre-symptomatic infection and symptomatic is also yet unclear.
+It is unclear how viral RNA shedding and transmission of COVID-19 are related.
+It is also unclear how transmission due to asymptomatic or pre-symptomatic infection compares to symptomatic transmission.

 According to the WHO, the signs and symptoms of COVID-19 vary on the onset of the illness.
 But most persons infected with the virus would experience the following: